JUCMNAV/TURNtoURN/README.md

 			* (e.g., sEndPoint says that an element is a Turn!EndPoint)
 * Conditionals:
 	* All if and else loops, including single line ones, should have braces
-* Variable declaration - spacing, use of parentheses - TODO: make this match the ATL user guide
+* Variable declaration - spacing, use of parentheses: TODO
+	* Further TODO: make this match the ATL user guide